Juan Masullo J.

 (and passionate rock climber)

-Before joining the University of Oxford, I was a Postdoctoral Fellow at the Bremen International Graduate School of Social Science (BIGSSS) and a Research Fellow at the Program on Order, Conflict and Violence (OCV), Yale University.
+Before joining Leiden University, I was a Lecturer at the Department of Politics and International Relations (DPIR) and an Associate Member at the University of Oxford, a Postdoctoral Fellow at the Bremen International Graduate School of Social Science (BIGSSS) and a Research Fellow at the Program on Order, Conflict and Violence (OCV), Yale University.
 I completed my PhD at the European University Institute.

 You can reach me at email@example.com